karlvr/consistent.js/README.md

 });
 ```

 The `snapshot` function includes properties from parent scopes.
-If you don’t want to include parent scopes use `snapshotLocal` instead.
+If you don’t want to include parent scopes, pass false for the optional `includeParents` parameter, e.g. `snapshot(false)`.

 License
 -------